 2 Dept. Botany and Plant Pathology, Oregon State University, Corvallis, Oregon, USA

-Computational analysis of whole genome sequences for pathogens samples is currently complex.
-Our objective is to develop an automated, computational workflow that allows rapid analysis of whole genome sequences to diagnose pathogen species and variants within species.
-We used Nextflow to develop the data-driven computational pipeline ‘PathogenSurveillance’ and developed a proof-of-concept for Xanthomonas and Phytophthora pathogens.
+Computational analysis of genome sequence data for epidemiology is currently complex.
+Our objective is to develop an automated computational workflow that allows rapid and fine scale analysis of whole genome sequences to diagnose pathogen species and characterize the diversity within species (races, pathovars, lineages).
+We use a reproducible bioinformatic workflow in Nextflow to develop genome-driven analysis in the ‘PathogenSurveillance’ pipeline.
+Developing a proof-of-concept for Xanthomonas and Phytophthora pathogens.
 PathogenSurveillance allows for rapid prototyping, reproducibility, portability, and parallelism.
-Furthermore, this pipeline can be executed in any cloud or cluster.
-The pipeline processes short read data and determines taxonomic placement using sendsketch, finds the closest reference genome, maps sequence reads to reference, calls variants and reports back the genetic placement and species identification.
-The current pipeline version was able to reproduce published data on Xanthomonas pathogen identity and genetic placement.
-We are currently expanding the pipeline to process multiple samples of different bacterial, fungal, or oomycete taxa as well assembling genomes.
-The Nextflow pipeline promises to accelerate analysis of whole genome sequence data and allow analysis by inexperienced users.
+Furthermore, this workflow can be executed in any local, cloud, or cluster computer.
+The pipeline automatically processes short read data and determines an initial taxonomic placement using k-mer searches, finds and downloads the appropriate reference genomes, assembles and annotates genomes, and performs a core genome phylogenetic analysis.
+In addition, the PathogenSurveillance pipeline maps reads to a reference, calls variants, and provides fine-scale population genomics insights.
+This allows for placing phylogenetically unknown species into a biological context for diagnosticians and researchers.
+The current version reproduces published data on Xanthomonas pathogen identity and genetic placement.
+We are currently expanding the pipeline to process multiple samples of different bacterial, fungal, or oomycete taxa, as well as assembling genomes.
+The Nextflow workflow promises to fully leverage and accelerate the analysis of whole genome sequence data and allow analysis by non-bioinformatic expert users.